-For those that pay tax through PAYE (pay as you earn), you can donate to charity directly from your payslip or company or personal pension before Income Tax has been deducted (but after National Insurance) which means that your donation gets tax relief immediately at the highest rate of tax you pay.
+For those that pay tax through PAYE (pay as you earn), you can donate to charity directly from your payslip or company or personal pension before income tax has been deducted (but after National Insurance), which means that your donation gets tax relief immediately at the highest rate of tax you pay.
 Your employers need to have a Payroll Giving Scheme.
-See http://www.hmrc.gov.uk/individuals/giving/payroll.htm for more information.
+See here for more information.

-If you give a charity assets including land, buildings or shares you may be eligible for tax relief of some kind.
-See http://www.hmrc.gov.uk/individuals/giving/assets.htm for more information.
+If you give a charity assets — including land, buildings, or shares — you may be eligible for tax relief of some kind.
+See here for more information.

-You will need to fill in a Gift Aid Declaration form provided by the charity before they can claim back Gift Aid on a donation.
+You will need to make a Gift Aid Declaration provided by the charity before they can claim back Gift Aid on a donation.

-Gift Aid can be claimed back on gifts made jointly if you tell the charity how much each of you gives and you must both made a Gift Aid declaration.
+Gift Aid can be claimed back on gifts made jointly if you tell the charity how much each of you gives and you must both make a Gift Aid declaration.

 If you have not yet submitted your Self-Assessment Tax Return for the previous tax year then you can choose whether to treat the donation as for this or the previous tax year so long as enough tax was paid in the previous year to cover the donation on top of all last year's donations.